 Sure, people can (and do) give you all of the advice when you’re expecting, but nothing quite prepares you for a baby like having the nurse place that beautiful little human in your arms.
 Everything changes in that moment.
 As you learn to maneuver life with baby, there’s plenty of smooth road and bumps, alike.
 Some days are filled with sweet baby snuggles and laughs and others are filled with exhaustion and tears.
 Sometimes you experience the full spectrum of emotions in one day.
 And sometimes relationships can be put on the back burner.

-Eleven spouses share how a baby has affected their marriages, from the loss of energy and sense of self to keeping the lines of communication open and scheduling nights for sex.
+Eleven spouses share how a baby affects their marriages, from the loss of energy and sense of self to keeping the lines of communication open and scheduling nights for sex.
 See what they had to say below.

 1. “Having children is the ultimate test in marriage, you either sink or swim.”